aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/extract-image-from-word-document/_index.md

 ﻿---
-title: Extract Image from Word Document
+title: Extract Image from Word Document – Aspose.Words for .NET
+articleTitle: Extract Image from Word Document
+linktitle: Extract Image from Word Document
 description: "Aspose.Words for .NET allows you to extract image from a document easily and fast instead of using Open XML SDK."
 type: docs
 weight: 90